 Inventories are measured at the lower of cost and net realisable value.
+Net realisable value is the estimated selling price in the ordinary course of business less any estimated selling costs.
 The cost of petroleum products includes direct materials, direct labour and an appropriate portion of variable and fixed overheads.

 o.
-Leased assets
+Leases